 Test & build a project with GitHub Actions

 GitHub Actions is an automated workflow system that GOV.UK uses for Continuous Integration (CI).
-We also have Jenkins (and previously had Concourse) which provides similar functionality.
 In GOV.UK RFC 123 we decided that GitHub Actions is the preferred platform for GOV.UK CI usage where the wider platform integration of Jenkins is not required.

 If your workflow requires the use of secrets, please talk to GOV.UK senior tech before deploying it.
 This is to help GOV.UK establish consistent and effective secret management for GitHub Actions across the wider alphagov GitHub organisation.